-Our executive pay for 2015 reflected the alignment of our executive compensation with company performance.
-We performed above target relative to four of the five goals of our annual cash incentive program (generation plant availability, customer satisfaction, electric service power quality and system reliability, and power cost management), which resulted in executive awards that were 93.5% to 97.7% of target awards.
-Under our 2013-2015 equity incentive awards, above-target regulated asset base performance and total shareholder return performance were partially offset by below-target performance relative to our ROE goal, resulting in payouts that were 105.9% of target awards.
-For a detailed discussion of these awards see pages 29 to 33 below.
+Our executive pay for 2016 reflected the alignment of our incentive program with company performance.
+We performed at maximum levels relative to three of the goals of our annual cash incentive program (customer satisfaction, generation plant availability and power cost management) but below target relative to two of our goals (electric service power quality and earnings per share), which resulted in executive awards that were 85.8% to 99.8% of annual cash incentive target awards.
+Under our 2014-2016 equity incentive awards, above-target regulated asset base performance and total shareholder return performance were partially offset by below-target performance relative to our ROE goal, resulting in payouts that were 116.3% of target awards.
+For a detailed discussion of these awards, see pages 28 to 35.